How a Startup Works | A Detailed Look

 Now that we understand the difference in growth, the question arises: how do startups achieve this explosive growth?
 The answer lies in the combination of two key elements: innovation and a sizable market.

-Innovation: Startups must introduce significant innovations in an existing market or create a new one.
-This innovation can be related to products, services or processes.
+Innovation: Startups must introduce significant innovations to an existing market or create a new one.
+This innovation can be related to products, services, or processes.
 For example, a startup can revolutionize the way a product is created and sold, like Tesla did with software-based electric cars instead of following the traditional approach.

-Considerable Market: To achieve explosive growth, the startup must operate in a market large enough to accommodate its rapid growth.
-If the innovation is applied to a small market, it is possible for the startup to reach a growth ceiling quickly.
-Therefore, it is essential that there is a sizeable market to support expansion.
+Sizeable Market: To achieve explosive growth, the startup must operate in a market large enough to accommodate its rapid growth.
+If the innovation is applied to a small market, the startup may reach a growth ceiling quickly.
+Therefore, it is essential that there is a sizeable market to support the expansion.

 Examples of Market Differences

-To illustrate this difference in the markets, let's compare two economies, such as Spain and Mexico:
+To illustrate this difference in markets, let's compare two economies, such as Spain and Mexico:

-Economy of Spain: Spain exports a variety of products, from vehicles and vehicle parts to pharmaceuticals, foods such as oranges and olive oil, and other manufactured goods.
+Spain's economy: Spain exports a variety of products, from vehicles and vehicle parts to pharmaceuticals, foodstuffs such as oranges and olive oil, and other manufactured goods.
 Spanish companies tend to operate in traditional market segments.

-Economy of Mexico: Mexico is mainly based on the export of automobiles, electronic products and oil.
+Mexico's economy: Mexico relies heavily on exports of automobiles, electronics, and oil.
 Mexican companies focus on established industries and tend not to innovate significantly.

 Startups seek to identify markets that can be disrupted through radical innovations, creating opportunities for exponential growth.